franalvarez21/node-team-sorter/README.md

 A team sorter library for code-jam events based on the seniority of applicants and the number of teams desired.

+***This respository is a solution for the Interacso & Teralco's 2023 Open Source Jam of Alicante.***

 ## Contents table

 - [Install](#Install)